Links on SoundGuys may earn us a commission. Learn more.

 The Sony INZONE H9 features a fine microphone for a gaming headset.
 It attenuates low frequency noise and rumbles so voices come through loud and clear as they should.
 This is no podcasting microphone, but if you need something reliable for work meetings and you want a step up from the mediocre mic in your AirPods, this could be just the ticket.
 Have a listen for yourself:

-Sony INZONE H9 microphone demo (Ideal):
+Sony INZONE H9 microphone demo (Ideal conditions):

-Sony INZONE H9 microphone demo (Office):
+Sony INZONE H9 microphone demo (Office conditions):

-Sony INZONE H9 microphone demo (Echo):
+Sony INZONE H9 microphone demo (Reverberant conditions):

 How does the microphone sound to you?